-Start Your Christmas Village with this German Half-Timbered Paper House
+Make Your Own Christmas Village starting with this German Half-Timbered Paper House - the Christmas Village House

-This paper Christmas Village house is inspired by a beautiful old architectural style in Germany – the Half-Timbered Houses.
+This cute little paper Christmas Village house is inspired by a beautiful architectural style from Germany called the Half-Timbered Houses.
 The German term to describe this construction style is "Fachwerk".
-While this construction method is found throughout the world including Tudor houses in England, but Germany is famous for its preservation of this particular architectural style.
-In fact, there is a 3000 km tourist route called the German Timber-Frame Road which has numerous cities and towns with examples of these buildings.
+While this construction method is found throughout the world including Tudor houses in England, Germany is probably most famous for its preservation of the half-timbered architectural style.
+In fact, there is a 3000 km tourist route called the German Timber-Frame Road (Deutsche Fachwerkstraße) which has numerous cities and towns with examples of these buildings.
 I look forward to visiting this area some day.

 And why am I making a Christmas Village house at this time of year?
 I've been working with an exceptional student in the Pediatric Emergency Department who recently had a birthday.
 She was very complimentary about my little houses so I told her I would make her one.
 I asked if she would like a Christmas house or a Halloween House and she immediately answered, "A Christmas House."
 Her husband is working in Germany at this time so she asked for a German house.
 She liked my previous Tudor house which looks similar, so that's how a Christmas house inserted itself in the Halloween house season.

 Here are links to Information related to this tutorial: